mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment/README.md

 This lab establishes Active Directory Domain Services (AD DS) within the MRTG environment by promoting Windows Server 2022 to a Domain Controller.

-This deployment creates the centralized identity authority responsible for authentication, authorization, and directory-based access control.
+This deployment establishes the centralized identity authority responsible for authentication, authorization, DNS-integrated name resolution, and directory-based access control.

 ---